 At first, users enter their location or type of movies they are interested in.
 The chatbot then provides the information about the nearby cinemas or shows exact locations where mentioned movies are showing and at what time.
-Once a user has made a choice, the bot sends a link to a booking page.
+Once a user has made a choice, the chatbot sends a link to a booking page.

-However, in the case of a complaint when, for example, a customer purchased a movie ticket, but staff didn’t allow him or her to enter a cinema room, a booking chatbot like Odeon’s could connect the user to a customer support representative to solve the problem.
+However, in the case of a complaint when, for example, a customer purchased a movie ticket, but the staff didn’t allow him or her to enter a cinema room, a booking chatbot like Odeon’s could connect the user to a customer support representative to solve the problem.

 How AI-enabled chatbots work